CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 $ swift list old_fishbucket
 Container u'old_fishbucket' not found
 ```
-**Please note:** This deletes the bucket permanently and the data is lost if there is no backup of it, so before using this command be sure you do not need the data anymore or that you have a copy of the data somewhere else.
+**Please note:** This deletes the bucket permanently and the data is lost if there is no backup of it, so before using this command make sure you do not need the data anymore or that you have a copy of the data in somewhere else.

 &nbsp;